Truck driver fatigue is a serious threat to public safety. It is a disturbingly common cause of fatal truck crashes, yet it is 100% preventable.

 Studies have found it to be a more potent driving impairment than the influence of drugs or alcohol — yet a wide number of truck drivers bend the rules to maximize their time behind the wheel.

 The U.S. Transportation Secretary has observed that “[n]early 4,000 people die in large truck crashes each year and driver fatigue is a leading factor.”

-The Federal Motor Carrier Safety Administration (FMCSA)’s “Large Truck and Bus Crash Facts” study for 2017 found that fatigue was a “driver impairment-related factor” in fatal truck crashes between 2015 and 2017 with the following frequency:
+The Federal Motor Carrier Safety Administration (FMCSA)’s “Large Truck and Bus Crash Facts” study for 2020, which was published in September 2022 (and contains the most-to-date data available) found that fatigue was a “driver impairment-related factor” in fatal truck crashes between 2018 and 2020 with the following frequency:

 How To Prevent Truck Driver Fatigue